hydroflux/abstractor-ws/README.md

 ### Imports To Do

 - [ ] Allow user to review the imported excel document & choose the column / columns to run
+- [ ] Add download flag to document class & set at import in order to avoid passing the flag around

 ### Leopard To Do